One Health

 One Health promotes a sustainable and healthy future through collaboration, communication, coordination and capacity building.

 In particular, the One Health High Level Expert Panel, an independent advisory group to the Quadripartite Organizations, provided a comprehensive definition of One Health, whereby: "One Health is an integrated, unifying approach that aims to sustainably balance and optimize the health of humans, animals, plants and ecosystems.
 It recognizes the health of humans, domestic and wild animals, plants and the wider environment (including ecosystems) are closely linked and interdependent.
 The approach mobilizes multiple sectors, disciplines and communities at varying levels of society to work together to foster well-being and tackle threats to health and ecosystems, while addressing the collective need for clean water, energy and air, safe and nutritious food, taking action on climate change, and contributing to sustainable development."

 History

-In the 19th century, two leading physicians first noticed and discussed the relationship between human health and animal health: Rudolf Virchow and William Osler (who was Virchow's student).
-Osler has been credited through word of mouth in the medical community with coining the term "One Medicine", though no direct evidence has been found for this.
+In the 19th century, two leading physicians first noticed and discussed the relationship between human health and animal health, Rudolf Virchow and William Osler (who was Virchow's student).
+While there has been a suggestion that Olser coined the term "one medicine," there is no direct evidence to that effect.